faith-ogun/BIO1018-Chromatin-Accessibility-ML/README.md

 ### **Motivation and Background**
 Understanding chromatin accessibility is crucial for deciphering **gene regulation and transcriptional control**. **ATAC-seq** provides insight into **open chromatin regions**, but it does not explicitly define closed chromatin regions.
 By integrating **histone modifications (e.g., H3K27ac, H3K4me3)** and **genomic annotations (promoters, enhancers, intergenic regions)**, this project seeks to develop a **machine learning model that classifies genomic regions as open or closed**.

-This project aligns with my broader research interests in **computational biology and machine learning**, with the goal of exploring chromatin dynamics and gene regulation in a systematic, data-driven way.
+This project aligns with my broader research interests in **cancer research, computational biology, bioinformatics and machine learning**, in a systematic, data-driven way.

 ---